GenericMappingTools/gmt/doc/rst/source/gmt.rst

 **gmt end** [**show**]
-    Terminates a GMT modern mode session and automatically converts the registered illustration(s) to the specified formats, then eliminates the temporary work directory.
+    Terminates a GMT modern mode session and automatically converts the registered illustration(s) to their specified formats, then eliminates the temporary work directory.
 The figures are placed in the current directory.

-For information on any module, please use our new mechanism to load module documentation in your browser via gmt :doc:`docs`, e.g.::
+For information on any module, load the module documentation in your browser via gmt :doc:`docs`, e.g.::

     gmt docs grdimage